Frequently Asked QuestionsWhat Is The Black United Fund Of Oregon?

 Scholarship Writing Workshops: We offer workshops each month to students who need help perfecting scholarship applications and interview techniques.
 More.

-Resource Library: We offer a comfortable space complete with computer lab and a non-profit resource library.
-The library is open Monday – Friday from 10am – 4pm, free of charge.
-More.
+Resource Library: We offer a comfortable space complete with computer lab and a scholarship resource library for students of all ages.
+The library is open weekdays by request, free of charge.

 Why Focus on a Particular Community?